05-15=2008: June Japanese Yen: Number 2 Economy Similar To Number 1's

 Cyclical and Seasonal Factors

-We are headed toward a cyclical high and a seasonal down period.
+We are headed toward a cyclical low and a weak seasonal down period.

 Cyclicals Cyclicals Seasonals